allanglen/c172-flight-sim-panel/switch_panel/README.md

 # Switch Panel

-The switch panel simulates a typical setup in a steam guage Cessna 172.
+The switch panel simulates a typical setup in a steam gauge Cessna 172.
 The panel houses a custom-built spring-return [key switch](#key-switch), simulated [fuses](#fuses), and toggle switches for the electrical buses, fuel pump, lighting, pitot heat, and avionics.

  The panel is attached directly to the [frame](../frame) with pan-head screws.